Villagers evacuated as River Sutlej continues to swell

 The district administration was alert as India could release more water from its side any time without informing Pakistan.
 According to the flood plan prepared by the district administration, villages including Nagar, Dona Malkana, Anoki, Kassoki, Masteki, Bangladesh, Bedian Usman, Mabboki, Hakuwala, Natheki, Banbodla Khurd, Banbodla Kalan, Ratnewala, Thathi Farid, Sherewala, Sheikh Umad Nau, Thathi Usman, Attar Singhwala, Jalloki, Hastewala, Mamoke Mehmood, Manuwala, Kalangir, Juggian, Dhoopsari, Kot Sundhar Singh, Mamoke Sharif, Mahiwala, Saifalianwala and Bhikiwind, would be at risk in case of low flood.

-BUREWALA: Due to release of water in Sutlej River by India, there is a danger of low to high level flood in different areas of Vehari district.
+BUREWALA: Due to release of water in Sutlej River, there is a danger of low to high level flood in different areas of Vehari district.

 Meanwhile, Deputy Commissioner Irfan Ali Kathia along with officials visited different camps and checked the arrangements for the flood.
 He advised the concerned staff to pay full attention to the safety of the people.
 The flow of water in Sutlej River at Islam Headworks is 9,421 cusecs and at Mailsi Siphon is 7,285 cusecs and it is expected to rise in the next three days.